cositools/cosi-data-challenges/data-products/README.md

 <pre>
 AWS_ACCESS_KEY_ID=GBAL6XATQZNRV3GFH9Y4 AWS_SECRET_ACCESS_KEY=GToOczY5hGX3sketNO2fUwiq4DJoewzIgvTCHoOv aws s3api get-object  --bucket cosi-pipeline-public --key full/path/your_file --endpoint-url=https://s3.us-west-1.wasabisys.com your_file
 </pre>
 Note that you must replace 'full/path/your_file' (after '--key') and 'your_file' (at the end) with the actual path and file.
 All the needed paths and file names are given below.
-The specific files needed for each respective data challenge are given in the **Data Challenges** section on the main page.

 Alternatively, cosipy has a utility function that can be used for downloading files.
 The usage is as follows:
 <pre>